-can result in Disturbance displacement when birds are unable to use an area due to magnitude the of disturbance.
-The effects of disturbance can include a reduction in the survival of displaced individuals effects on the population size.
+Disturbance can result in displacement when birds are unable to use an area due to the magnitude of the disturbance.
+The effects of disturbance can include a reduction in the survival of displaced individuals and effects on the population size.
 The movement of birds to less suitable feeding areas can lead to increased densities and interspecific competition.
 Disturbance can cause birds to take flight which increase energy demands and reduce food intake with potential consequences for survival and reproduction.